KeystoneDH/2024/_src/registration.md

 <li>Full-time rate: $70</li>
 </ul>

-We are planning accommodation options on campus, as well as to conference rates to reserve rooms in nearby hotels.
+We are planning accommodation options on campus, as well as conference rates to reserve rooms in nearby hotels.
-We will post more details and separate accommodation booking information soon.
+We will post more details and a separate campus accommodation booking form soon.

 <!-- ## Transportation